EU states called on to recognize Venezuela opposition leader

 "All of Venezuela is watching us," said Esteban Gonzalez Pons of the Christian Democrat EPP group.
 "Let's make Venezuelan history today by recognizing the democratic and legitimate power of Venezuela."

+EU foreign policy chief Federica Mogherini called on the South American country to release journalists who were arrested covering the crisis.

-EU foreign ministers are set to discuss the crisis at a meeting in Bucharest later Thursday.
+"We expect them to be released immediately," she said in Bucharest where EU foreign ministers are set to discuss the crisis later Thursday.